Welcome

 Damages: The landlord can sue the tenant for damages for breach of covenant.
 However, s.18(1) LTA 1927 imposes significant limitations:

 Specific Performance: An order compelling the tenant to carry out the repairs.
 This is an equitable remedy granted at the court's discretion and is rare, particularly as it requires ongoing supervision.
-It is more likely if damages are inadequate and forfeiture is inappropriate.
+It is more likely where damages are inadequate and forfeiture is inappropriate.
+In Rainbow Estates Ltd v Tokenhold Ltd [1999], the court granted specific performance due to absence of forfeiture/self-help, progressive deterioration, and the inadequacy of damages, with no improper motive.

 Forfeiture: The landlord may seek to terminate the lease prematurely.
-This requires an express forfeiture clause in the lease.
+This typically requires an express forfeiture clause.
 For breach of a repair covenant, the landlord must first serve a notice under s.146 LPA 1925, specifying the breach, requiring remedy (if possible) within a reasonable time, and claiming compensation if desired.
 If the Leasehold Property (Repairs) Act 1938 applies, the s.146 notice must inform the tenant of their right to serve a counter-notice; if served, the landlord needs court leave to proceed.
-The tenant can apply for relief from forfeiture.
+The tenant can apply for relief from forfeiture, and courts commonly grant relief upon undertaking to remedy the breach and paying costs.

 Self-Help (Jervis v Harris Clause): Many modern leases include a clause allowing the landlord to enter, carry out repairs if the tenant defaults after notice, and recover the cost from the tenant as a debt.